 When we pick up the phone to speak with our customers or prospects today, we encounter three main challenges that often prevent us from communicating effectively.

-Challenge #2: We are all impacted by decision fatique.
+We are all impacted by decision fatigue.
 Never before in human history have we made so many decisions each day (research indicates 36,000 daily decisions – Dr. Roy Baumeister, Florida State University).
-This means that all of us reach a point, a moment, when we can’t make another decision.
+This means that all of us reach a point, a moment when we can’t make another decision.
 This fatigue applies to our ability to book an appointment, view a demo, receive more detailed information, change providers, adjust a plan or policy, etc. etc. etc.

-Challenge #3: While DialAmerica, which began operation in 1957 with one inbound and one outbound phone line, is generally considered the first “telemarketing” firm, the aggressiveness and persistence of this industry started to emerge in the 1970s when Bell introduced the WATS line (Wide Area Telephone Service).
-So for 40 years we’ve been receiving pushy and uncomfortable sales calls.
-Today this industry has risen to unexpected levels of aggression with call spoofing and robo calls becoming everyday occurrences.
+While DialAmerica, which began operation in 1957 with one inbound and one outbound phone line, is generally considered the first “telemarketing” firm, the aggressiveness and persistence of this industry started to emerge in the 1970s when Bell introduced the WATS line (Wide Area Telephone Service).
+So for 40 years, we’ve been receiving pushy and uncomfortable sales calls.
+Today this industry has risen to unexpected levels of aggression with call spoofing and robocalls becoming everyday occurrences.
 As a result, we are all defensive and suspicious when we answer unexpected phone calls.

 Faced with these challenges, how can you make sure your time on the phone is effective?
 How can you dissolve the defensiveness and skepticism, and inspire both conversation and action?

 These solutions aren’t as easy as they sound.
-In future posts I’ll provide you more information and ideas on how to meet and overcome these three challenges, and a few more lurking nearby.
+In future posts, I’ll provide you with more information and ideas on how to meet and overcome these three challenges, and a few more lurking nearby.
 In the meantime … enjoy your phone work!